tadegquillien/causal-judgment/README.md

 We use an analytical approach to compute causal judgments for the CES and NS models.
 Our goal is to compute a causal judgment for the extent to which $C=c$ caused $E=e$.
-Instead of explicitly simulating counterfactual worlds by sampling from the SCM, we instead analytically compute the probability distribution over counterfactual worlds that would follow from this sampling process.
+Instead of explicitly simulating counterfactual worlds by sampling from the SCM, we analytically compute the probability distribution over counterfactual worlds that would follow from this sampling process.
 This makes computation much faster.
 First it is useful to describe what this sampling process would look like (this will help understand what the analytical computation is trying to